Skip to main content

 Judicial and Associate Members in Oregon.

 Judge Dale R. Koch (Ret.) and Judge Katherine Tennyson (Ret.) of Portland are NCJFCJ Past Presidents.
-Judge Tennyson is also an NCJFCJ Amicus Council Member.
+Judge Tennyson is also a NCJFCJ Amicus Council Member.
+Judge Valeri L. Love of Eugene is a NCJFCJ Board Member and served as a 2024 Days on the Hill delegate for the NCJFCJ.

 Learn about the work and impact of the NCJFCJ in Oregon